Do you have a question about the shipment of your parcel?

 For the international shipping of parcels various documents are required.
 Depending on the type of goods and the customs requirements of the country of import these are:

 The commercial invoice

 The commercial invoice – or in some cases a pro forma invoice – must be sent with any parcel which is shipped to a country outside of the EU.
-The commercial invoice is used in cases where the goods have a commercial value.
-A pro forma invoice is used in cases where the goods have no commercial value.
-With DPD the commercial invoice can conveniently be created online.
+Feel free to contact [email protected] for all your questions concerning import or export.

 The movement certificate

 The EUR-1 movement certificate is a preference document for goods which have been produced in the EU and is normally used for calculating the import duties which the recipient of the goods has to pay.
 The EUR-1 certificate applies to the movement of goods within the European Economic Area and, among others, to many countries in Africa, the Caribbean and the Pacific.

 The export declaration